December Graduates | Conduct | Declaring a Major | Declaring a Minor

 To graduate from Earlham College with the Bachelor of Arts degree, students must

-- complete a total of 122 semester credits with a minimum of 120 academic credits (including transferred credits; see below)
+- complete a total of 120 academic semester credits and the Wellness Requirement (including transferred credits; see below)

 - complete all general education requirements (See General Education Requirements)